-6 Ways to Use an Alphabet Arc With Your Students
+Teaching Letters & Sounds: 6 Ways to Use an Alphabet Arc

-If you're looking for an engaging, hands-on way to help your students strengthen their letter recognition, letter-sound relationships, and spelling skills, alphabet arcs are a fantastic tool to incorporate into your reading instruction.
-Whether you're working with beginning readers or reinforcing foundational literacy skills, alphabet arcs are a great way to engage your students in letter-sound practice!
+If you're looking for an engaging, hands-on way to help your students (or child) strengthen their letter recognition, letter-sound relationships, and spelling skills, alphabet arcs are a fantastic tool!
+Whether you're working with beginning readers or reinforcing foundational literacy skills, alphabet arcs are a great way to engage children in letter-sound practice!

 And... you know what's even better than alphabet arcs?
 RAINBOW alphabet arcs! 🌈

-With it being the beginning of March, we thought it'd be fun to turn an alphabet arc into a rainbow arc (complete with pots of gold!), and share ways that you can use it with your students.
-If you're unfamiliar with alphabet arcs, have no fear 😊 In this blog post, we're going to explain all about it!
+With it being the beginning of March, I thought it'd be fun to turn an alphabet arc into a rainbow arc (complete with pots of gold!), and share ways that you can use it with your growing readers.
+If you're unfamiliar with alphabet arcs, have no fear 😊 In this blog post, I'm going to explain all about it!

 What Is an Alphabet Arc?